phoenixframework/phoenix/B_adding_pages.md

 └── hello_phoenix.ex
 ```

 Unlike the `web` directory, Phoenix won't recompile files inside of `lib` when there is a new web request.
 This is intentional!
 The distinction between `web` and `lib` provides a convention for the different ways that we handle state inside of our application.
-The 'web' directory contains anything whose state lasts for the duration of a web request.
+The `web` directory contains anything whose state lasts for the duration of a web request.
 The `lib` directory contains both shared modules and anything that needs to manage state outside of the duration of a web request.

 Enough prep, let's get on with our first new Phoenix page!